AriTheElk/hedron/README.md

 ## Contributing

 First of all, thanks for your interest in contributing to hedron.
-If you're wanting to make a contribution and not sure what to do, take a look at the [issue tracker](https://github.com/JSBros/hedron/issues) and look at the tasks labeled with `help wanted`.
+The best place to get started with contributing to `hedron` is to join the [JSBro Slack Team](https://595f03bc-218b-4dc7-9045-df52791c557f.sbook.io/).
+Once you're in the slack channel, take a look at the [issue tracker](https://github.com/JSBros/hedron/issues) and look at the tasks labeled with `help wanted`.

 ### Building the module from source